 Within this cap, participants receive free allowances and/or buy emission allowances at auction or on the secondary market which they can trade with other participants as needed.
 Each year, installations and aircraft operators covered by the scheme must surrender allowances to cover their reportable emissions.
 The cap is reduced over time, so that total emissions must fall.

 The UK ETS will apply to energy intensive industries, the power generation sector and aviation.
 It covers activities involving combustion of fuels in installations with a total rated thermal input exceeding 20MW (except in installations for the incineration of hazardous or municipal waste).
 The aviation routes covered by the UK ETS will include UK domestic flights, flights between the UK and Gibraltar, and flights departing the UK to European Economic Area states conducted by all included aircraft operators, regardless of nationality.

 If you carry out an activity covered by the UK ETS, you will need a greenhouse gas emissions permit.
 You may also need:

 - a small emitter or hospital permit (if you are classed as a small emitter or a hospital)

 - an emissions monitoring plan (if you are an aircraft operator)

 Northern Ireland electricity generators shall remain in the EU ETS in line with the Ireland/Northern Ireland Protocol.

-In the UK ETS, there will be simplified provisions for small emitting installations and hospitals with emissions lower than 25,000t CO2e per annum and a net-rated thermal capacity below 35MW.
-These installations will be subject to emissions targets instead of trading allowances.
+In the UK ETS, there are simplified provisions for small emitting installations and hospitals with emissions lower than 25,000t CO2e per annum and a net-rated thermal capacity below 35MW.
+These installations are subject to emissions targets instead of trading allowances.
 Separate simplified provisions are available to Installations with emissions lower than 2,500t CO2e per annum.
-The government will release further information for installations in these categories in due course.

 FIND OUT MORE